 Part of what makes our EF Ultimate Break trips so great are our expert Tour Directors (TDs).
-They know the ins and outs of traveling and somehow always find the coolest off-the-beaten path spots, even in the most touristy of cities.
-Meet Tyson Monfredini, a pro EFCB Tour Director.
+They know the ins and outs of traveling and somehow always find the coolest off-the-beaten-path spots, even in the most touristy of cities.
+Meet Tyson Monfredini, a pro EFUB Tour Director.
 Tyson originally hails from Illinois, but has lived in Europe for the past 16 years.
 He has been with Ultimate Break since the beginning and is one of our most loved TDs.

 I sat down with Tyson to discuss one of my personal favorite countries, Greece.
 Known for sun, sand, wild parties and also relaxing, scenic sunsets, I wanted to know more.
 What don’t we know about Greece?
 Here’s what he had to say…